kayoumido/Find-My-Movie/README.md

     PM> Install-Package TMDblib -Version 1.0.0

 ## 5. Database
-Initialy the project was using JSON files and not a database, but after a few changes, we had the change and implement a database.
+Initially the project was using JSON files and not a database, but after a few changes, we had the change and implement a database.

-Before implementing a database, we had to choose a database managment system (DBSM).
+Before implementing a database, we had to choose a database management system (DBSM).
 There's a wide array of DBMS to choose from (MySQL, SQL, NoSQL, SQLite, etc..).
 To avoid using an external server to host the database, we decided to use a local database, since Struan and Antoine had some experience with SQLite, we went with it.

 ### 5.1 Creating the database